-Watch this video to learn how to use your Facebook Insights.
+Watch the video below to learn how to use your Facebook Insights.

-You have learned how to optimize your Facebook Business Page and how to optimize your posts.
+You have learned how to optimize your Facebook Business Page and optimize your posts.

-The next step is to study people and businesses that are doing well on Facebook.
+The next step is to study people and businesses doing well on Facebook.

-If you notice there is a common strategy that is working well for most people or businesses, find a way you can incorporate the strategy.
+If you notice a common strategy working well for most people or businesses, find a way you can incorporate the strategy.

 Ask yourself, “How can I incorporate videos into my Facebook marketing strategy?”

 - Art That Sells – What Artists Need to Know